 The ocean model is a Pacific Ocean basin GCM covering the domain 45° S-55° N and 120° E-70° W. The horizontal resolution is 1.5° in the zonal direction, while in the meridional direction the resolution is 1/3° between 10° S-10° N and increases linearly to 1° between 10° and 20° N and S then 1° poleward of 20° N and S. The ocean model is coupled to a T42 (about 300 km) atmospheric model.
-In the coupling, the total SST from 1° between 10° and 20° N and S then 1° poleward of 20° N and S. The ocean model is coupled to a T42 (about 300 km) atmospheric model.
 In the coupling, the total SST from the ocean is given to the atmosphere, and the momentum, heat, and fresh water fluxes from the atmosphere force the ocean model.

 For atmospheric initial conditions, the model uses real-time T62L28 atmospheric analysis from the operational data assimilation (Kanamitsu, 1989).
 Both high and low frequency components of atmospheric initial conditions are incorporated.
 Some low frequency modes are incorporated.
-Land surface initial conditions, such as snow depth and soil wetness, are also included.
-The soil wetness is derived from a land hydrology model.
+For land surface initial conditions, climatological soil wetness based on the NCEP/DOE Reanalysis-2 (Kanamitsu, et al., 2002, in press) is used.